22 Jul 2024

 Key takeaways

-- We anticipate that the U.S. economy will continue to decelerate over the balance of the year.
-The slowdown is evident in the data on several fronts: Consumer spending has waned, manufacturing activity is contracting, the housing market remains weak and first-time unemployment claims have been edging up.
+- We anticipate that the U.S. economy will decelerate, leading to a mild recession in 2025.
+A slowdown is evident in the data on several fronts: Consumer resilience has been choppy, manufacturing activity is contracting and the housing market remains sluggish.

-- Given our relatively cautious outlook, we favor (1) defensive areas like U.S. large cap stocks (especially dividend growers) and infrastructure; (2) exposure to specific EM opportunities in countries like India; and (3) attractively valued small and mid cap names in Japan.
+- Our relatively cautious outlook leads us to favor (1) defensive areas like U.S. dividend growers and global infrastructure; (2) exposure to specific EM opportunities in countries like Brazil and (3) Japanese banks and high-dividend stocks.

-- Within the U.S., we’re not yet prepared to upgrade our view on small cap stocks, although they are currently priced well below their longterm average and may offer select opportunities.
+- Within the U.S., we’re not yet prepared to upgrade our view on small cap stocks, although they have historically outperformed large caps when the Fed initiates its rate-cutting cycle.

 Related articles